lucastws/Google-Drive-API-PHP-Example/README.md

 ### Features:
 - Supports offline token so that you don't need human intervention to authenticate each time script is run;
 - Chunked upload to support large files;
+- Now you can upload to specific folders! (check the comment inside "controllerUpload.php");
 - Already includes the required Google API in folder "libraries";
 - Includes a simply and undestandable example in index.php with a file input and submit to a script (controllerUpload.php) that do the trick using gdrive_token.php.